justinbabin/Machine-Learning-Projects/README.md

 # Machine Learning Projects
 AI, Data Science, Machine Learning projects.
-My goal is to develop a portfolio to demonstrate my skills to potential employers.

 ## Computer Vision: Clothing Recognition
 Using TensorFlow, Keras to train and test a computer vision model in identifying different articles of clothing